Royal London Walking Tour

-See the impressive St James’s Palace – where The Prince of Wales and The Duchess of Cornwall lived, and, of course, Buckingham Palace - residence to Her Majesty the Queen.
+See the impressive St James’s Palace – where The Prince of Wales and The Duchess of Cornwall lived, and, of course, Buckingham Palace - residence to His Majesty the King.
 You may even see the changing of the guard and learn more about this iconic and historic tradition.

-As you travel through the city, see the Queen’s favourite off licence and where The Duke of Edinburgh gets his haircut.
+As you travel through the city, see the King’s favourite off licence and where The Duke of Edinburgh got his haircut.
 Pass the famous Fortnum and Mason and learn about the history of cream teas – an important and scrumptious British tradition.

 Learn odd and unusual facts about the Royal Family (including where the Queen Mother bought her cigarettes), see the Horseguards and important parts of the Crown Estate.
 Learn about Royal Warrants on Jermyn Street, a place in London known for its many establishments that supply the Royal Family with various goods and services.
 This is an excellent way to indulge your royal interests and find out more about the most luxurious spots in the city.